Connect

 Converting a Basement into an Apartment Is a Good Investment

 There are several great reasons to convert a basement into an apartment.
-Renting part of the home's space to someone else can reduce the monthly mortgage payment.
-It also adds a decent amount of value to the home's worth.
+Renting out an apartment to someone else can reduce the monthly mortgage payment and add a decent amount of value to the home's worth.
+Additionally, a basement apartment is a good way to accommodate a parent who's downsizing after retirement.
 The main thing to remember is that owners should follow all local building codes to ensure success, from the beginning of the permit process until the first rental contract is signed.

 Leave a Comment